gsuuon/tabenol/notes/Design.md

             - filter by url startswith
             - filter by tag

-        - Query commands composable by all or any
+        - query commands composable by all or any
             - more in query format below

     - IndexedDB
-        - Generates indices so some searches can be accelerated
+        - generates indices so some searches can be accelerated
             - e.g. get all entries with url starting with x
             - get all entries with timestamp from x
-        - No text search or partial string search
+        - no text search or partial string search
             - implement by searching through entire body text manually

 - Allows connections from other extensions in service worker
-    - Sends messages on certain actions:
+    - sends messages on certain actions:
-        - Update note (debounced, on input in field)
+        - update note (debounced, on input in field)
-        - Close extension
+        - close extension
-    - Responds to certain requests
+    - responds to certain requests
-        - Process a query
+        - process a query
-        - Get all notes
+        - get all notes
-        - Get note for url
+        - get note for url

-**options** page allows configuring:
+**options** view allows configuring:
 - Toggle automatic check if current domain has notes
 - User specified allowlist of extensions
     - allowlist is object of